fritshoogland-yugabyte/yb_stats/README.md

 - memtrackers (/mem-trackers)
 - threads (/threadz)

-In order to conveniently view existing snapshots performance data, use the `--snapshot-diff` switch.
+In order to conveniently view the work executed based on the performance data captured in the snapshots, use the `--snapshot-diff` switch.
 In order to make using different snapshots more easy, use the `--snapshot-comment` switch when creating a snapshot.

 For both ad-hoc and snapshot modes for displaying data (`--snapshot-diff`), a number of options exist to filter, to add non-counter (gauge) statistics and to increase the detail of the statistics (by default YugabyteDB table and tablet statistics are summed by statistic name for the whole server in order to give a better overview, enabling detail level shows the statistics by actual source):
 - `--gauges-enable`: add gauges (absolute number statistics) to the overview.